YHH306/SubSpy-Fast-Subdomain-Scanner-/README.md

 5. Export found subdomains using the **Download** button
 6. Click individual subdomains to copy them to your clipboard

-## Screenshots / Demo

-*Add screenshots or GIFs of the extension in action here for better visibility.*

 ## Contributing